systemd(1) - man - phpman

 debug

 Turn on debugging output.
 This is equivalent to systemd.log_level=debug.
-Note that
+Note that this

-this option is also read by the kernel itself and enables kernel debug output.
-Passing
+option is also read by the kernel itself and enables kernel debug output.
+Passing this

 emergency, rd.emergency, -b